LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 The set of reference sequence will contain different sequences.
 The sequences will be grouped under different “loci” based on their similarity.
-During the process of building the set of references, a temporary locus name (sometimes referred as `locusCustomID`) will be assigned to the loci in the form `LOC######`, where `#` represents a digit (e.g. `LOC12345`).
-This `locusCustomID` will be used as locus name for most of the sequences during the whole cleaning process, but the loci names will be reverted to their “old” names (i.e. the names used in Angio353 and Melasto689) in Step 3: 3.
+During the process of building the set of references, a temporary locus name (sometimes referred as `*locusCustomID*`) will be assigned to the loci in the form `LOC#####` (where `#` represents a digit, e.g. `LOC12345`).
+This `*locusCustomID*` will be used as locus name for most of the sequences during the whole cleaning process, but the loci names will be reverted to their “old” names (i.e. the names used in Melasto689 and Angio353) in Step 3: 3.

 ## 1. Prepare the 1KP transcriptomes reference database

 > The `sbatch` script corresponding to this section is:
 > [`prepare_1KP_DB.sh`](scripts/prepare_1KP_DB.sh)

-We will use the 2 Melastomataceae samples SWGX and WWQZ (*Tetrazygia bicolor* and *Medinilla magnifica*, respectively) from the 1KP project.
+We will use the transcriptomes of the two Melastomataceae samples present in the 1KP project dataset: SWGX and WWQZ (*Tetrazygia bicolor* and *Medinilla magnifica*, respectively).

 ### 1.1 Retrieve the sequences